-The Fire Department Chief participated in the pre-application meeting and provided comments to the applicant.
-The Town Engineer notes that fire access to the easterly side of the building should be at least 20 feet wide to allow use by fire apparatus.
-This comment should be incorporated into a future site plan submittal.
+The Fire Department Chief requires that a fire access road be provided with a 20-foot width.
+The Town Engineer also noted that fire access to the easterly side of the building should be at least 20 feet wide to allow use by fire apparatus at the Concept review.
+This comment was incorporated into the site plan submittal (see Drawing No. C101).